-The HBC is open to all academic students in the 9th through 12th grades who like to read and discuss great books!
+The HBC is open to all academic students in grades 9–12 who like to read and discuss great books!

 Students in the club choose a book that they would all like to listen to at the same time and receive copies of that book.
 A date is set to meet a few weeks later during lunch time.
 At this meeting, the students and the librarian discuss what happened in the book and how they felt about it.

 One of the goals of this club is to participate in the Gateway Readers Award Program for high school students.
 Students read or listen to at least 3 books from the current list to participate.
 To learn more about this program, click here: Gateway Readers Award Program